erkara/fem-pi-deeponet/README.md

 `fem_deeponet.py`: driver code including all PDE and PI-DeepONet parameters.
 When run successfully, it creates the following folder structure.
 Major training results are written to `train_results`.
-To further compare FEM and PI-DeepOnet outcomes, you can view *vtk files in `vtk_results` in post-processing tool, e.g. Paraview.
-If you do so, make sure to perform `Delunay2D` after loading *vtk data so that all downstream analysis remains stable.
+To further compare FEM and PI-DeepOnet outcomes, you can view *vtk files in `vtk_results` with a post-processing tool, e.g. Paraview.
+If you do so, make sure to perform
+`Delunay2D` after loading *vtk data so that all downstream analysis remains stable.

     ├── artifacts